scollier/SATraining/SATrainingEndToEnd.md

 ####Configure the kubernetes services on the master

-* Edit `/etc/kubernetes/apiserver` to appear as such:
+* Edit `/etc/kubernetes/apiserver` to appear as such.
+Make sure to substitute out the MASTER_PRIV_IP_ADDR placeholder below.

 ```
 # Comma separated list of nodes in the etcd cluster